How Much Does a Porch Cost?

 If your home isn’t a listed building, you don’t need planning permission unless the total floor area exceeds 3 square metres, the height of the porch exceeds 3 square metres or if the porch is within 2m of a public footpath, road or boundary.

-If you find you need planning permission, householder applications for extensions are £262, which is payable upon submitting your planning permission to your local authority.
+If you find you need planning permission, householder applications for extensions range from £150-£200, which is payable upon submitting your planning permission to your local authority.

 Tradesmen Costs for Porch Installation